akash-network/awesome-akash/zcash-zakura/README.md

 - **Snapshot bootstrap** on first start when the volume is empty:
   1. Fetches a Valar Group `snapshots.json` manifest
   2. Selects the entry with role `latest` (configurable)
+  3. Downloads the `tar.zst` to the persistent volume (resumable; progress logs every 30s)
-  3. Streams `tar.zst` into the cache dir
+  4. Verifies sha256, extracts into the cache dir, deletes the archive
-  4. Starts `zakurad` (via the image entrypoint) so the node continues from the snapshot height instead of genesis
+  5. Starts `zakurad` (via the image entrypoint) so the node continues from the snapshot height instead of genesis

 ### Default: pruned snapshot (quick tip sync)